 Economics on PBS

 Way back in the days of high inflation and polyester leisure suits, PBS ran Free to Choose, a series of video essays by Nobel Prize winning economist Milton Friedman.
 After Dr. Friedman makes his case in each episode, a panel of politicians and economists of differing viewpoints asks pointed questions and makes rebuttals.
 It is a model of civil debate from a more civil time.
 Milton and his wife Rose published a book of the same title/subject matter around the same time.
 I know not which came first.
 I recommend both the book and the videos.
-They are models of science, civility, and pragmatic thinking covering subjects where these qualities or often missing these days.
+They are models of science, civility, and pragmatic thinking covering subjects where these qualities are often missing these days.